Funky house

 Funky house is a subgenre of house music that uses disco and funk samples, a funk-inspired bass line or a strong soul influence, combined with drum breaks that draw inspiration from 1970s and 1980s funk records.
 It often includes disco strings, though not consistently.
 Recognized by its specific sound, Funky house is characterized by basslines, swooshes, swirls, and other synthesized sounds which give the music a bouncy tempo.
 Overall, it has influenced the development of several other subgenres, such as tech house, nu-disco, and UK funky, which have borrowed its rhythmic elements and upbeat energy.

 Production and characteristics

 Funky house music draws inspiration from the rhythmic complexity and soulful vibe of 1970s and 1980s funk and disco.
 Key production characteristics include disco strings, funk-inspired basslines, vocal samples, and tempo and synth effects.

-A description of those characteristics features a lush, orchestral disco strings that contribute to a vibrant and immersive sound.
+A description of those characteristics features lush, orchestral disco strings that contribute to a vibrant and immersive sound.
 The deep, groovy basslines provide rhythmic depth, creating a compelling foundation for each track.
 The genre often incorporates vocal loops or samples from older soul and disco records, blending familiar elements with fresh, innovative twists.
 Typically produced at around 128 BPM, funky house tracks are characterized by synthesized effects such as swooshes, swirls, and filters, lending the music a bouncy, uplifting vibe that defines its unique energy.